ellennickles/programming-for-artists-s22/README.md

 Outside of class:
 - You are expected to check your CUNY email frequently for course-related information, including but not limited to general announcements and updates.
 Please feel free to email me with any questions or concerns any time.
 - Student Hours will take place in Zoom.
 [Sign up here](https://calendly.com/ellennickles)
-- Expect to submit your assignments using a Google Form.
+- Expect to submit your assignments using a Google Form, and expect to receive assignment grades and feedback on a Google document shared only with you.
-- I'm still exploring options for how to best provide assignment feedback.
-TBD!
 - Our course site is hosted here on GitHub.

 When in doubt, it’s ALWAYS better to contact me sooner rather than later about attendance, assignments, or anything else on your mind.